zianwar/rate-limiter-algorithms/README.md

 ### Other simple algorithms

 1. **Fixed Window Counter**: Counts requests in a fixed time window (e.g., per minute) and resets the count at the start of the next window.
 Can potentially allow bursts of traffic at the edges of the windows.
-2. **Sliding Log**: Records timestamps of each incoming request and ensures that the rate of requests doesn't exceed the set limit for any given time window.
-3. **Sliding Window Counter**: Improves on the fixed window by smoothing out bursts at the edges of the windows using overlapping windows to calculate the rate.
+2. **Sliding Window Counter**: Improves on the fixed window by smoothing out bursts at the edges of the windows using overlapping windows to calculate the rate.